ssyounge/ASIB/README.md

 1. YAML files passed to `--base` (via `BASE_CONFIG` or manually), merged in order
 2. Variables from `configs/hparams.yaml` (unless overridden)
 3. Command-line overrides passed to `generate_config.py` or `main.py`

+`run_experiments.sh` exports the values from `configs/hparams.yaml` as environment variables.
+These variables are fed back into `generate_config.py` so they can still override any field defined in the YAML fragments.

 You can override any variable by exporting it before calling the script.
 For example, run the batch script with the partial-freeze configuration